-I INTRODUCTION
+A INTRODUCTION

-Until the seventies, catalysts used in the oil refining and petrochemical industries had a very simple life cycle: they were either used for one production cycle until exhaustion of their catalytic properties, or otherwise they were used for a few cycles, with some in-situ regeneration between cycles.
-Disposal, in a more or less acceptable environmental way was the last step.
+Until the seventies, most catalysts used in the oil refining and petrochemical industries had a very simple life cycle: they were either used for one production cycle until exhaustion of their catalytic properties, or otherwise they were used for a few cycles, with some in-situ regeneration between cycles.
+Disposal in a more or less acceptable environmental way was the last step.
 Under those conditions, there was a rather limited need for off-site services.

-The situation has changed drastically, more recently as off-site regeneration of many catalysts, and particularly hydroprocessing catalysts, has become widely accepted and preferred by the industry.
+More recently, the situation has changed drastically, as off-site regeneration of many catalysts has become widely accepted and preferred by the industry.
 This is due to a number of reasons, including safety and time considerations and better catalyst activity recovery.